#StandWithUkraine - Stop the Russian invasion

 Click the Annotate tab near the top-left of the Visualize screen to add a meaningful title, data source, and byline credits.

 Click the Refine tab of the Visualize screen to modify the range chart appearance.
 You have several options, but here’s the most important ones in this case.
 First, in the Labels section, change the visibility of the values from start to both, which places numbers at both ends of each range.
-Second, push the slider to Label first range, which places the word Men and Women above the first range, as shown in Figure 6.39.
+Second, push the slider to Label first range, which places the word Men and Women above the first range.
+Third, change Number format to 123k, which will round dollar amounts to the nearest thousand, and replace thousands with a k as shown in Figure 6.41.

 - Still in the Refine tab, scroll down to the Appearance section to improve the colors.
 Select the Range end drop-down menu to select a better color, such as red.
-Also, change the Range color setting to gradient to emphasize the range, as shown in Figure 6.40.
+Change the Range color setting to gradient to emphasize the range, as shown in Figure 6.42.

-- After modifying your visualization, proceed to the Publish and Embed screen, and follow the prompts or refer to the more detailed tutorial above.
+- After modifying your visualization, proceed to the Publish and Embed screen, and follow the prompts to share your work, or refer to the previous detailed Datawrapper tutorial.